-This makes the ice sheet very dangerous because it's broken up by big fields with some cracks hundreds of feet deep and sometimes covered by pants bridges formed of blown snow.
+Ice sheets can be very dangerous because they can have some cracks hundreds of feet deep called crevasses, sometimes covered by weak bridges formed of blown snow.

 In places, you may see a "Nunatak" rock where one of the taller bits of the mountains peek up through the ice sheet.
-Like underwater mountains (again! hehe)
+Like underwater mountains.

 Sometimes 'nunataks' can make a good home for birds like snow petrels, they build their nests here.
-They do this even though there is nothing for miles and miles around except ice, you can't just nip down to McDonalds if you get peckish.
+They do this even though there is nothing for miles and miles around except ice, you can't just nip down to the shops if you get peckish.

 Nunataks are very useful to geologists (rock scientists) as they can show what the rock is like in that area, because most of the places are covered in ice...as always.